ritchieng/ritchieng.github.io/machinelearning/ml_proj_smartcab.md

 ## Training a Smart Cab
 You can find all the relevant code for running this PyGame application and the smart cab navigating through it using Q-learning algorithm [here](https://github.com/ritchieng/machine-learning-nanodegree/tree/master/reinforcement_learning/smartcab).

+I would like to give full credits to the respective authors as these are my personal python notebooks taken from deep learning courses from Andrew Ng, Data School and Udemy :) This is a simple python notebook hosted generously through Github Pages that is on my main personal notes repository on https://github.com/ritchieng/ritchieng.github.io.
+They are meant for my personal review but I have open-source my repository of personal notes as a lot of people found it useful.

 ## Installation

 ### Python 2 Mac users